Aashiqui (2022 film)

-Aashiqui is a 2022 Bhojpuri-Language action romance film directed by Parag Patil produced by produced by Pradeep K. Sharma under Baba Motion Pictures.
-Written by Khesari Lal Yadav the film talks about social topics like Untouchability and Inter-caste marriage.
+Aashiqui is a 2022 Bhojpuri-language action romance film directed by Parag Patil and produced by Pradeep K. Sharma under "Baba Motion Pictures".
+Written by Khesari Lal Yadav the film talks about social topics like untouchability and inter-caste marriage.
 It film stars Khesari Lal Yadav, Kunal Singh, Amrapali Dubey and Shruti Rao.

 Plot

 Raja, a Brahmin boy falls in love with Ganga, a girl from lower caste, denies to marry to the girl of his father's choice for Ganga and leaves his caste.